jackseagrist/Wildfire_Hackathon/index.md

 ### Automation
 Making a pipeline that automatically generates prototype outputs

+### Licensing
+Stace mentioned a lot of places use esri, but if they don't have a liscense then wouldn't be able to accesss.
+Think about Mapbox as an alternative

 ### Dissemination to the Public
 Right now the focus on our tool has been to help fire and sheriff's departments with their evacuation management.
 Alert or reference to where hospitals/nursing homes.
 And also the number of houses/ population density.
 Also the time of day will cause different types of evacuation (ask Scott)